sa国际传媒

 The Roy Henry Vickers Gallery is housed in a traditional longhouse with carved cedar walls and offers an enchanting space where visitors can experience the art, storytelling and cultural heritage.
 Photo via Roy Henry Vickers Gallery

-A masterpiece from top to bottom, the gallery's interior includes four 10-inch cedar totems (two eagle, two raven), the cornerstones of the structure.
+A masterpiece from top to bottom, the gallery's interior includes four 10-foot cedar totems (two eagle, two raven), the cornerstones of the structure.
 The main space includes a 52' x 39' sunken floor used as a conversation pit, though easily covered with a false floor to increase event space.

 An additional 24' x 22' area currently houses retail items, and priceless works include a Nuu-Chah-Nulth carved canoe, carved cedar bench and custom surfboard.